lukso-network/docs/docs/guides/network/update-the-node.md

 $ lukso version
 ```

+This guide will lead you through updating to **LUKSO CLI Version 0.8**

 ## Update the LUKSO CLI

 Updating your node is similar to the installing process, while keeping your previous keystore data.
 If you already have the **latest LUKSO CLI version** and **network configs**, you can also just update your [blockchain clients](#updating-the-blockchain-clients).